babel/website/docs/options.md

 Type: `boolean`<br />
 Default: `false`<br />

-Babel will make an effort to generator code such that items are printed on the same line that they were on in the original file.
+Babel will make an effort to generate code such that items are printed on the same line that they were on in the original file.
 This option exists so that users who cannot use source maps can get vaguely useful error line numbers, but it is only a best-effort, and is not guaranteed in all cases with all plugins.